 - Team teaching — teachers work together in a classroom to learn from each other and provide close attention to students as they learn.

 - A faculty-mentor program — faculty cultivate a long-term relationship with students through our House Program to develop their academic, social, and emotional potential.

 - University planning — faculty and leadership work with students to plan ahead, research, and explore post-secondary options and areas of study nationally and internationally.

 - Guidance counsellors — to provide individual attention to focus students' post-secondary or vocational plans, and help them plan for life after graduation.

-As an independent, private school, our small class sizes create a learning environment with a standard, maximum class size of 20 students (16 in Preschool and Junior Kindergarten, and 12 students in Junior Preschool).
+As an independent, private school, our small class sizes create a learning environment with a standard, maximum class size of 20 students (16 students in Preschool and Junior Kindergarten, and 12 students in Junior Preschool).